 Cameronbridge was the first and still the largest distillery in Scotland to produce grain whisky.
 Its transformation from a traditional malt distillery began in 1830 with the installation of a column (or continuous) still, designed by Irishman Aeneas Coffey.
 Unlike the traditional pot still, the column allowed for continuous, uninterrupted distillation and provided the means for bulk production of grain whisky with which to supply a growing appetite for blended Scotch.

-Cameronbridge remains much in demand, providing grain whisky for blends like Johnnie Walker, J&B, Bell’s, Black & White and Vat 69.
-The whisky made here also goes into the blue bottles of Diageo’s David Beckham-fronted ‘Haig Club’ brand and spirit is produced for products like Pimms, Smirnoff, Gordons and Tanqueray.
+Today, under the ownership of Diageo, Cameronbridge spirit remains much in demand, providing for blends like Johnnie Walker, J&B, Bell’s, Black & White and Vat 69.
+The whisky made here also fills the distinctive blue bottles of the David Beckham-fronted Haig Club and neutral spirit is created for the likes of Pimms, Smirnoff, Gordons and Tanqueray.

 Diageo also bottles a single grain Cameron Brig at 40% abv.
 Available in the UK for around £25, it is an intriguing and affordable insight into this lesser-known component of blended Scotch whisky.

 Smell: Creamy Vanilla and Cereal notes combine with Coconut, Honey and Shortbread.

 Taste: Vanilla, Honey and Caramel predominantly with a hint of a Dried Fruits / Sherry influence.

 Thoughts: There’s no doubt it lacks the complexity and depth of a good single malt but it is not without its charms.
 If nothing else, it offers a very affordable way to sample grain whisky.

 Single grain whisky seems to be gaining momentum at the moment.
 Independent bottlers are releasing older expressions on a regular basis and they offer an alternative flavour profile to single malt.
 The spirit can also represent good value for money compared to malts of a similar age.